AloisSeckar/nuxt-ignis/README.md

 This is a _not-another-template-starter_ for Nuxt web applications.
 It is mostly based on the setup I'd currently use to start a new "real world" [Nuxt](https://nuxt.com/) webapp.
 The main goal is to abstract from difficult and repetitive dependency management across more Nuxt projects.
 All common features are replaced with just one `package.json` dependency (+ the specific ones for the project).

 However, instead of being heavily opinionated as usual, Nuxt Ignis is **optionated**.
 It incorporates a vast spectrum of modules and features, but the end user controls what will appear in the final bundle.
 This is achieved by (not) adding modules and configuration into `nuxt.config.ts`.
 Although this file must remain static on build time and cannot be changed afterwards, nothing is preventing it from being dynamically prepared.
-And in this phase, `.env` variables can be used to adjust what makes it into the actual build.
+And in this phase, environment variables can be used to adjust what makes it into the actual build.

 The project will improve and grow together with my skills.
 And - hopefully - through addressing the feedback from you, the (future) users.
 I also try to include **WHAT** and **WHY** comments based on my knowledge about the framework and used libraries.